Redhill MRT station: Details

-The station is bounded by Tiong Bahru Road.
-It has two exits and serves surrounding amenities such as the Delta Swimming Complex, Thye Hong Centre, and Leng Kee Community Club.
-Redhill is mostly wheelchair-accessible (except for Exit B) and has bicycle facilities.
+Redhill station is a two-storey, elevated station.
+Its ground floor has the station's plant rooms, allowing for easy maintenance access.
+The upper floor, which is independent of the station's viaduct, has the station's communications and relay rooms, as well as the platforms – like many stations on the initial MRT network, Redhill's platforms were built in the island platform configuration.
 Like other stations in the Tiong Bahru-Clementi stretch of Phase IA, it was designed to have an identity similar to Singaporean traditions, according to BSK-BS Konsult's Michael Granit, who was in charge of the design philosophy for Phase IA.

 Its horizontal louvres, what The Straits Times has described as "brashly coloured grilles which run right round the station, interrupted only by the regularly spaced columns", are equated to French windows in shophouses.
 Its platform columns can also be equated to the palladium columns in shophouses.
 Despite the station name being "Redhill", it features pink walls.
 (Note: The LTA however says that the colour palette used is red) This was done to make the station "be pleasant to the eye" and to distinguish it from other stations within the stretch.
 According to the MRTC, the pastel shade of the wall are reminiscent of traditional colours used for shophouses.
 Additionally, the roof for Redhill was an important design element as it would be able to be seen from high rise flats, with its roof featuring clerestory windows that makes the roof "look like huge lanterns" as well as being cantilevered to reduce rain shedding on platforms.
 It also has horizontal slats to reduce sun exposure to the trains and the apparent height of the upper roof line.